-Partially secured credit cards have spending limits that are bigger than the refundable security deposit held by the issuer as collateral.
-For example, the Capital One Platinum Secured Credit Card can be partially secured since your deposit could be as low as $49 while your spending limit starts at $200.
+A partially secured credit card has a spending limit that is bigger than the refundable security deposit held by the issuer as collateral.
+For example, the Capital One Platinum Secured Credit Card can be partially secured since your deposit could be either $49, $99 or $200 while your spending limit starts at $200.

 With a partially secured credit card, a credit card company only has a partial guarantee that they will be repaid if the cardholder maxes out the card.
 That’s why it’s rare for a secured card to be partially secured from the start.